learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Godot/Intro to Godot.md

 	- For example, 2D will take you to a 2D game development screen for 2D games, 3D will do something similar
 	- The script screen is where you write your code for your games and it's supported with a debugger.
  	- Scripts that are written are attached to the nodes created for your scene ([Read More Here](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scripting_first_script.html))
+  	- There's also Scripts tab as well as Assets Library which was mentioned here [here](#Features)
+4. Coding Miscellaneous
+     -
 ## What's next?
 Now that you know the basics for what the UI does you are now ready to hop into a tutorial to create your first game!